B. G. Burkett: Career

 As a young man, Burkett enlisted in the U.S. Army in June 1966.
 He joined the 199th Infantry Brigade and fought in the Vietnam War.
 After returning from the war, he started a career in finance.
-Burkett has a Master of Business Administration.
+Burkett has a Master of Business Administration degree.

 Burkett says he decided to write the book now known as Stolen Valor after hearing too many news reports about Vietnam veterans characterized as mentally unstable.
 Burkett began fact-checking whether such identified people were veterans by applying for their military records through Freedom of information process.

 Burkett says he checked over 3,500 people's claims to have served in Vietnam, and found 1,700 of them had fabricated their stories.

 According to the Columbia Journalism Review, the self-published Stolen Valor gained a "cult status" among military members.
 The book was awarded the Colby Award in 2000.
 It has been credited for inspiring the Stolen Valor Act of 2005 passed by Congress, making it a crime for an individual to falsely claim to have been awarded military medals.

 Burkett was instrumental in returning a man named Joe Yandle to prison.
 Yandle, who was serving a life-sentence for killing a liquor store attendant during a robbery in 1972, had claimed he had turned to drugs and crime after returning scarred from two tours of duty in Vietnam.
 Yandle's story was covered by Mike Wallace for 60 Minutes.
 Sympathy for his account was credited with his gaining a commutation of his sentence and being released on parole.
 While researching his book, Burkett learned that, while Yandle had served in the military, he had never been deployed to Vietnam.
 Burkett took his evidence to 60 Minutes, who subsequently re-interviewed Yandle.
 After the veteran admitted he had lied about Vietnam, his parole was revoked in August 1998 and he returned to prison.

 In 2005, Burkett co-authored a paper with B.C.
 Frueh, J.D.
 Elhai, and J.D.
 Monnier that was published in the British Journal of Psychiatry.
 It focused on concerns "regarding the validity of combat exposure reports of veterans seeking treatment for combat-related post-traumatic stress disorder".